 Your employment rights during COVID-19

-Since March 2020, because of COVID-19, many workers have been unable to go to their regular place of work.
-Where possible, they have worked from home.
+Since March 2020, during the COVID-19 pandemic, many workers have been asked to work from home where possible.
 For many workers who are unable to work from home, this has been a very uncertain time.

-The Government’s Living with COVID-19 plan aims to help people go about their daily lives as much as possible, while managing the behaviour of the virus.
-Businesses have been taking workers back, and implementing the obligations set out in the Returning to Work Safely Protocol.
+The Living with COVID-19 plan aims to help people go about their daily lives as much as possible, while managing the behaviour of the virus.

 This document outlines your employment rights during the pandemic.
 You can also read about:

-If you are worried about returning to work
+If you are worried about going to work

 If your employer refuses to meet their obligations you can make a complaint to the Health and Safety Authority.
 You should raise your concern with your employer, or a trade union (if available) before taking a formal complaint.
 If your employer dismisses you because you refused to return to work because of safety concerns, and you can prove that the workplace was unsafe, you could take a complaint for unfair dismissal.

-The Government has asked employers to be as flexible as possible during the current public health emergency.
+The Government has asked employers to be as flexible as possible during the COVID-19 pandemic.

 If your employer has no work for you, or less work than usual